bcgov/sso-keycloak-backstage/Alerts-and-Us.md

-# Here's a Quick overview of our metrics on our acknowledge and response times:
+Here's an overview of our metrics on our acknowledge and response times:

 ## Priority 1 aka Critical Impact to Service -- no end users can log into their apps connected to keycloak
 Pathfinder Team commits to acknowledging issue within 15 -20 mins and resolving as quickly as possible